jakubtuchol/epi/README.md

 - [ ] 17.7: The `bedbathandbeyond` problem
 - [ ] 17.8: Find the minimum weight path in a triangle
 - [ ] 17.9: Pick up coins for maximum gain
-- [ ] 17.10: Cuont the number of moves to climb stairs
+- [x] 17.10: Count the number of moves to climb stairs
 - [ ] 17.11: The pretty printing problem
 - [ ] 17.12: Find the longest nondecreasing subsequence